juice-shop/pwning-juice-shop/part3/codebase.md

 [Access control on routes](#access-control-on-routes) explains the available authorization checks.

-:rotating_light: Unit tests for hand-written routes can be found in the `test/server` folder.
+🚨 Unit tests for hand-written routes can be found in the `test/server` folder.
 These tests are written using the [Chai](http://chaijs.com/) assertion library in conjunction with the [Mocha](https://mochajs.org/) test framework.